reiddraper/data-traceability/data-traceability.markdown

 Sometimes our data was bad.
 When this happened, we'd need to do several things.
 First, we'd want to take the data out of our production data product.
-Next, we'd want to figure out the potential source(s) of the offending data, and reprocess the product without that source.
+Next, we'd want to figure out the potential sources of the offending data, and reprocess the product without that source.
 Sometimes the transformations that the data would go through were complicated enough that it was easier to simply reprocess the final data with all